gregorriegler/mob-programming-rpg/docs/backlog.md

     -   [x] `player.name` instead of player.name()....
         -   [x] where is `player.name` used?
         -   [-] More?
 Should we research the pros/cons and intent within TypeScript specifically?

-# To Do (prioritized)

 -   Change second session to 2h instead of 3h
--   Fix any types (now that set compiler options to disallow implicit any)
 -   r Need a `Position` Type instead of String
 -   In this File `TestHarnessConvenienceFunctions.ts`
     -   Replace all `getByRole('list', ...)` with `getList(...)` because for us Role has a different meaning than the Testlibrary